flora-pm/flora-server/README.md

 ### Docker Workflow

 A docker-based workflow is provided.
-The idea is to develop from within a container that brings with it all dependencies, and communicates with another container for the Postgres database.
+The idea is to develop from within a container that brings with it all dependencies, and communicates with another container for the PostgreSQL database.

 ```bash
 # You need to build the container first.
 It's gonna take around 13 minutes the first time you build